School of Nursing

 Required Documents:

 The school will provide instructions on how to complete the above steps once it receives notification of the completed Graduate School application.
-All School of Nursing, Kinesiology, and Health Sciences-required documents should be sent directly to the School of Nursing, Kinesiology, and Health Sciences.
+All School of Nursing-required documents should be sent directly to the School of Nursing.

 3